difference between intensive and extensive property

 On the other hand, extensive properties are properties that depend on the size or quantity of a substance.
 Simply put, they are properties that change when the amount of substance changes.
 Examples of extensive properties include mass, volume, length, and energy.

-See also difference between antiseptic and disinfectant
+See also difference between seltzer and sparkling water

 Differences Between Intensive and Extensive Properties